brandglue/website/migrated/2011-11-14-facebook-community-management-explained-the-8020-posting-rule-for-status-updates.md

 author: Michelle Heathers
 type: post
 date: 2011-11-14T23:45:48+00:00
-url: /blog/tips/facebook-community-management-explained-the-8020-posting-rule-for-status-updates
+slug: /blog/tips/facebook-community-management-explained-the-8020-posting-rule-for-status-updates
-featured_image: /wp-content/uploads/2011/11/blog12.jpg
+cover_image: /wp-content/uploads/2011/11/blog12.jpg
 post_layout:
   - default
 categories:
   - Tips
 tags:
   - Facebook
 ---

 If you&#8217;re a social media community manager, than you most likely have heard about the 80/20 rule.
 It&#8217;s a hard rule to follow, let alone get it right.
 Let me explain first what it is, then how to accomplish it.

 Really, it&#8217;s quite simple.
 All of the content pushed out on your Facebook fan page should fall into roughly two categories:

 **1. Content directly related to your brand and product and is self-promotional.**

 **2. Content indirectly related to your brand and product and adds value to your fans, thus building loyalty.**

 Let me explain a bit further.
 By **directly relates**, I&#8217;m referring to:

-  * Product pushes
+- Product pushes
-  * Coupons
+- Coupons
-  * The latest news from your development team
+- The latest news from your development team
-  * Ticket sales
+- Ticket sales
-  * Holiday-related status updates that push your product
+- Holiday-related status updates that push your product

 Here are some examples of what I call direct product pushes: